Dr John Barry’s Blog

 One thing my clients enjoy most is experiencing deep relaxation.
 I use relaxation quite a lot in therapy for two main reasons.
 Firstly, hypnosis is an excellent natural method of inducing deep relaxation.
 Secondly, relaxation itself can help with a range of psychological and physiological issues.
 Hypnotherapy uses a range of techniques to induce physiological relaxation through several methods, for example, specific breathing techniques and muscle relaxation

-Why do some people believe hypnotherapy is fast, safe and effective?
+Why do so many people believe hypnotherapy is fast, safe and effective?

 There are lots of treatments out there for a range of issues, so why choose hypnotherapy?In my blog this week I present three good reasons.
 Your reasons for choosing hypnotherapy might be the same as mine: hypnotherapy is fast, effective and safe.
 In fact, there is plenty of evidence to support this suggestion, not just from my own experience as a therapist and researcher, but from a wide body of other research published in peer-reviewed journals.